-Podcast: 'Jerry McGuire' sports agent Lee Steinberg, 'Field of Schemes' author Neil deMause discuss Seattle's arena situation
+Podcast: 'Jerry McGuire' sports agent Leigh Steinberg, 'Field of Schemes' author Neil deMause discuss Seattle's arena situation

 In this week's 'Hard Count' podcast, famed sport agent Leigh Steinberg from Los Angeles and Field of Schemes author Neil deMause from Brooklyn discuss the Seattle arena process and what to watch out for in terms of public contributions as things move forward.

-Famed sports agent Lee Steinberg joins Geoff from Los Angeles, while “Field of Schemes” author Neil deMause chimes in from Brooklyn on what to watch out for in Seattle’s twisting, turning arena debate.
+Famed sports agent Leigh Steinberg joins Geoff from Los Angeles, while “Field of Schemes” author Neil deMause chimes in from Brooklyn on what to watch out for in Seattle’s twisting, turning arena debate.

 This week’s headlines: